Finding Substance Abuse Treatment In Orange County

 Get Clean from Subutex at South Shores Today

 If you or a loved one is struggling with Subutex addiction, it is important to seek help right away.
-Addiction is a serious disease that requires extensive physical and emotional support to successfully recover from.
+Addiction is a serious disease that requires extensive physical and emotional support to recover from successfully.

-At South Shores Detox and Recovery, we provide the treatment and supportive environment you need to achieve and maintain sobriety.
+At South Shores Detox, we provide the treatment and supportive environment you need to achieve and maintain sobriety.
 If you are ready to start your recovery or want to learn more about our treatment program, reach out to us today!